sbgadhwala/ST558_Project2/ST558_Project_2_Main_File.md

                     'Orbiting_Body' = orbitBody,
                     'Is_Potentially_Hazardous_Asteroid' = isHazard)

-# This function will return the URL of the API and the dataset generated
+# This function will return the URL of the API and the data set generated
 return (list(url = url, data = aesData))
 }
 ```